 Florida Rules of Criminal Procedure — View the full text of the Florida Rules of Criminal Procedure.
 Preliminary proceedings can be found under Chapter II, including information about preliminary hearings.
 You can also learn more about the time for filing formal charges, consolidation of related offenses, and severance of offenses and defendants.

 Are you facing criminal charges in Central Florida?
-You will want to be sure to contact Ashley M. Aulls, P.A. before you attend your preliminary hearing.
+You will want to be sure to contact The Law Office of Ashley Aulls, P.A. before you attend your preliminary hearing.